visualglitch91/lazy-seal-12/README.md

 ### Webhooks

 - **instagram-to-twitter:** Foward photos from my instagram account to my twitter, including the alt text and changing the caption a bit (triggered by IFTT)
-- **save-tweet:** Save tweets ids and creation dates to be further deleted with the delete-old-tweets worker
+- **save-tweet:** Save tweets ids and creation dates to be further deleted with the delete-old-tweets worker (triggered by IFTT)

 ### Workers